Colorado ranks last nationwide for kindergarten vaccination rates and is well below the 95 percent vaccination rate needed to achieve herd immunity.

 Low vaccination rates put vulnerable community members, such as infants too young to receive vaccinations, elderly members of our community, or those with compromised immune systems, at risk for vaccine-preventable diseases.
 Every $1 invested in immunization returns an estimated $16 in health-care savings and increased economic productivity.

-UNICEF says that “anti-vaccine groups have effectively exploited social media, creating confusion and stoking fears among parents, potentially undermining progress in reaching all children with vaccines”.
+UNICEF says that anti-vaccine groups have “effectively exploited social media”, creating confusion and stoking fears among parents, potentially undermining progress in reaching all children with vaccines.

 Hospital and emergency department charges to treat children in Colorado for vaccine-preventable diseases totaled more than $55 million in 2017.
 Actual costs, considering the costs of doctors’ office visits, medication, lost wages and decreased productivity, are much higher.
+This is not a problem that only affects families who choose not to vaccinate their children.
+This is a public health problem which affects our entire population.

 “Misinformation about vaccines is as dangerous as a disease”, said UNICEF Executive Director Henrietta Fore.
 “It spreads fast and poses an imminent threat to public health”.